meveo-org/mv-radar-chart/README.md

 </mv-chart-radar>
 ```

-The column schema has the following properties:
+The chart has the following properties:
 ```javascript
 {
     labels: ['',''], // data labels